Demo

 • Must be fingerprinted and cleared by the New York State Justice Center.

-• Skilled in articulating program goals.
+• Skill in articulating program goals.

 • Be skilled in conflict mediation/negotiation and have an assertive approach to problem solving.